 - Example 2: Before getting a divorce I will…finish the Love Dare, get counseling, take a personal retreat, find a life coach, forgive.

-- Example 3: Before I allow myself to dwell on negative thoughts I will…go for a run, paint my nails, hold an ice cube, talk to a friend.
+- Example 3: Before I allow myself to dwell on negative thoughts I will…go for a run, paint my nails, talk to a friend.

 - Example 4: Before giving up on my book I will…query fifty agents, go to a conference, find critique partners, etc.